About the Author

 - New biological veterinary products that are registered and marketed by both the EMA & FDA/USDA.

-The abridged procedure requires one reference agency only, making it the go-to route for companies well-prepared for submission in the Saudi market.
-It has a targeted timeline of 60 working days and is applicable for:
+The abridged procedure requires only one of the two reference agencies, making it the most used pathway, enabling companies to swiftly apply in Saudi Arabia right after having either EMA or US FDA approval.
+It has a targeted review timeline of 60 working days and is applicable for:

 - New human and veterinary medicinal products that are registered and marketed by either the EMA or the FDA.